tersesystems/echopraxia/README.md

 ));
 ```

+In older versions, `fb.only()` was required to convert a `Field` -- this is no longer required, but a `FieldBuilderWithOnly` interface is available to maintain those methods.

+Note that unlike SLF4J, you don't have to worry about including the exception as an argument "swallowing" the stacktrace.
+If an exception is present, it's always applied to the underlying logger.

 So far so good.
 But logging strings and numbers can get tedious.
 Let's go into custom field builders.

 ### Custom Field Builders